 Lower Gunpowder Falls

-The Lower Gunpowder Falls Watershed is located in the central eastern portion of Baltimore County, Maryland.
-The Loch Raven Dam divides the Loch Raven watershed from the Lower Gunpowder Falls.
-The watershed begins at the Loch Raven Reservoir and flows generally towards the east.
-Where it meets the tidal portions of Gunpowder River, it becomes the Gunpowder River watershed.
-Major tributaries in the watershed include Minebank Run, Long Green Creek, Sweathouse Run, Haystack Branch, Jennifer Branch, and Bean Run.
+The Lower Gunpowder Falls Watershed is located in the central eastern portion of the County.
+The Lower Gunpowder begins at the Loch Raven Reservoir Dam and flows generally eastward where it meets the tidal portions of Gunpowder River.
+Major tributaries in the watershed include Minebank Run, Long Green Creek, Sweathouse Run, Haystack Branch, Jennifer Branch and Bean Run.

-The Gunpowder River forms a unique geographic divide in this watershed with very rural countryside to the north and a very urbanized area on the southern side.
-The land to the north is primarily agricultural in nature and includes the communities of Long Green, Hydes, Glen Arm, Fork, Kingsville, and Upper Falls.
-Land south of the river consists of older developed areas such as Towson, Carney, and Parkville, the commercial corridor along Joppa Road, and newer, rapidly developing areas such as Perry Hall.
+The mainstream of the Lower Gunpowder Falls forms a unique geographic divide in this watershed with very rural countryside to the north and a very urbanized area on the southern side.
+The land to the north is primarily agricultural in nature and includes the communities of Long Green, Hydes, Glen Arm, Fork, Kingsville and Upper Falls.
+Land south of the river consists of developed areas such as parts of Towson, Carney, and Parkville, the commercial corridor along Joppa Road, and newer, rapidly developing areas such as Perry Hall.
 The valley forming the Lower Gunpowder Falls main stem consists of heavily forested lands that are part of the Gunpowder Falls State Park.
-Gunpowder Falls State Park, Maryland’s largest, is a popular destination for fishing, birding, picnicking, hiking, mountain biking, and horseback riding.
+The park, Maryland’s largest, is a popular destination for fishing, birding, picnicking, hiking, mountain biking and horseback riding.

-The Lower Gunpowder Falls watershed is also home to Cromwell Valley Park, which is owned and operated by Baltimore County Department of Recreation and Parks.
-Located in the Minebank Run stream valley, this 367-acre stream valley park is comprised of pasture, open fields, woods, hedgerows, cultivated fields and floodplain.
-This diverse habitat makes it an excellent area for wildlife.
-The Department of Recreation and Parks hosts events and educational programs year-round for children and adults with a focus on farming, history, and natural history.
-A portion of the park is a demonstration farm, illustrating animal husbandry and sustainable/organic farming.
+The Lower Gunpowder Falls watershed is also home to Cromwell Valley Park, which is owned and operated by the Department of Recreation and Parks.
+Located in the Minebank Run stream valley, this 367-acre park includes pasture, open fields, forests, hedgerows, cultivated fields and floodplain; these mixed habitats make it an excellent area for diverse wildlife.
+The Department of Recreation and Parks hosts events and educational programs year-round for children and adults with a focus on farming, history and natural history.
+A portion of the park is a demonstration farm, illustrating animal husbandry and sustainable and organic farming.
 The farm also operates a Community Supported Agriculture (CSA) farm program.
-The County recently completed a major stream restoration project on the Minebank Run through Cromwell Valley encompassing 3 stream miles.
+The County recently completed a major stream restoration project on the Minebank Run through Cromwell Valley encompassing three stream miles.

-The Lower Gunpowder watershed management plan was completed in September 1999.
-The plan identifies non-point source stormwater pollution, management measures and a restoration framework for EPS's capital restoration program.
-The executive summary (PDF) is available for download from this web site.
+The Lower Gunpowder Falls Water Quality Management Study was completed in September 1999.
+The plan identifies non-point source stormwater pollution, management measures and a restoration framework for Baltimore County's Department of Environmental Protection and Sustainability's watershed restoration program.
+View the executive summary (PDF).